yoonmoonsick/dnd2024/README.md

   - You can call on the aid of an otherworldly steed.
 You always have the Find Steed spell prepared.
   - You can also cast the spell once without expending a spell slot, and you regain the ability to do so when you finish a Long Rest.
 - Level 9: Abjure Enemy
-  - As a Magic action, you can expend one use of this class’s Channel Divinity to overwhelm foes with awe.
+  - As a Magic action, you can expend one use of this class's Channel Divinity to overwhelm foes with awe.
 As you present your Holy Symbol or weapon, you can target a number of creatures equal to your Charisma modifier (minimum of one creature) that you can see within 60 feet of yourself.
 Each target must succeed on a Wisdom saving throw or have the Frightened condition for 1 minute or until it takes any damage.
 - Level 11: Radiant Strikes
   - Your strikes now carry supernatural power.
 When you hit a target with an attack roll using a Melee weapon or an Unarmed Strike, the target takes an extra 1d8 Radiant damage.
 - Level 12: Aura Expansion: Your Aura of Protection is now a 30-foot Emanation.